We promise to tell you how we use your data, and we promise to keep it secure.

 We may obtain individuals’ company email addresses from public sources (either directly or through a third party provider) in order to send relevant communications about our products and services in accordance with the UK Privacy and Electronic Communications Regulations.
 We will ensure at all times that our processing of such publicly sourced company email addresses is lawful and we will implement any changes which may be required when the proposed EU ePrivacy Regulation comes into force.

-When you use our website, we or a third party partner may serve you advertisements that may be of interest to you.
+When you use our website or App, we or a third party partner may serve you advertisements that may be of interest to you.
 These advertisements are based on information relating to your access to, and use of, our website and other websites.
 If you would like more general information about these practices, click here

 We use the Facebook pixel in order to understand the types of people that visit our website and show you relevant advertisements for things you may have looked at on our website.
 You can find out more about the Facebook Pixel here, including how to adjust your preferences with Facebook.